seadowg/milo/README.md

 ## Using

-Here is a short example of a program written using milo and a SocketEventStream (not actually implemented in milo) that represents a unix socket with an EventStream:
+Here is a short example of a program written using milo and a SocketEventStream (which is not actually implemented in milo) that represents a unix socket with an EventStream:

     val socket = new SocketEventStream(1337)